Why is sleep so key?

 - Energy drinks and caffeine may help you stay awake to study, BUT try to limit caffeine 4 hours before bed to prevent these stimulants from impairing your sleep.

-- Is the winter weather and time change throwing off your sleep schedule?
-Try a sunrise alarm clock to wake your body up with sunlight in the dark winter months.
+- Is the change of season throwing off your sleep schedule?
+Try a sunrise alarm clock to start your morning off right by waking your body up with sunlight.

 - Try TAO!
 Check out the Mindfulness Library and interactive modules on progressive muscle relaxation, guided imagery, deep breathing, sleep habits, and more!